Going on Vacation?

-When vacation time comes, and you’re planning to be gone for a couple of weeks or so, your electric bill should decrease significantly, right?
+When vacation time comes, and you’re planning to be gone for a week or more, your electric bill should decrease significantly, right?
 Wrong!

 The water heater.
 Remember, if the electric water heater is left energized during your vacation, it will continue to operate and maintain the tank temperature even if you’re not using any hot water.

 Refrigerators and freezers will continue to operate to maintain the preset temperatures.